No items found.

 With limited time for individualized remediation, PA programs need tools that act quickly.
 DDx uses case-level analytics to:

-• Flag gaps in diagnostic reasoning, test selection, or management
+• Flag gaps in diagnostic reasoning, test selection, patient management and communication

-• Provide structured, competency-based feedback and targeted, case-based remediation that directly addresses specific reasoning issues.
+• Provide structured, competency-based feedback and targeted, case-based remediation aligned to specific learner needs

 • Track improvement over time without increasing faculty workload

-Ready to experience how DDx can strengthen reasoning skills?
+Ready to experience how DDx can strengthen clinical reasoning skills?

 Start your free trial